 The District is responsible for preparing financial statements, complying with federal and state laws, and maintaining strong internal controls over compliance and financial reporting.
 As the auditors, our job is to determine whether the District has met its responsibilities.
-The District's Single Audit Reporting Package includes our report on the District's financial statements, the District's financial statements including its schedule of expenditures of federal awards, and our reports on the District's compliance and internal control.
+The District's Single Audit Reporting Package includes our report on the District's financial statements including its Schedule of Expenditures of Federal Awards, and our reports on the District's compliance and internal control.